Getting Lucky

 Timing is everything.

 Trade Me is a great example of this.
-The site launched in 1999, the same year as the very first ADSL internet connection in New Zealand, and a year before the Southern Cross Cable was commissioned.1 Many people were connecting to the internet for the very first time, and were hungry for something to do with it.
-At one point in the early 2000s Trade Me accounted for two-thirds of all domestic web page views.
+The site launched in 1999, the same year as the very first ADSL internet connection in New Zealand, and a year before the Southern Cross Cable was commissioned.
+Many people were connecting to the internet for the very first time, and were hungry for something to do with it.

-By 2006 about 70% of New Zealanders were online and about half of those connections were broadband.
-That trend gave us a fast growing group of potential customers.
-Of course, this also created some significant challenges - we needed to ensure we didn’t push beyond the capability of the browsers and internet connections that most people were using, and we had to teach people the basics of how to protect themselves online.
+By 2006, when we sold to Fairfax, about 70% of New Zealanders were online and about half of those were high-speed broadband connections.
+That trend gave us a fast-growing group of potential customers.
+It also created serious challenges – we needed to ensure we didn’t push beyond the capability of the browsers and internet connections that most people were using, and we had to teach people the basics of how to protect themselves online.
 While both of those things felt like work at the time, they made us stronger.

 It’s not enough to have an innovative idea, we also need to execute.
 But it’s much easier to execute if we’re selling something that people are ready to buy.

-To create When-Luck we need to look for the waves that are coming next, and paddle to position ourselves so we are there ready to capitalise on them when they break.
-We need to describe not only “why?” but also “why now?”
+To create what I call When-Luck we need to look for the waves that are coming next, and paddle to position ourselves so we are there ready to capitalise on them when they break.

 Who-Luck